 Whether you prefer to travel carry-on only or if you need a separate bag for your computer and teaching supplies, the following choices should give you some good ideas.

-Whether you’re a weekend traveler or you travel full-time, you’ll definitely want to have the best tools and teaching supplies to make your portable classroom fun and engaging.
+Whether you’re a weekend traveler or you travel full-time, you’ll definitely want to have the best travel-friendly teaching supplies to make your portable classroom fun and engaging.
 When we first started teaching while traveling full-time, we didn’t have many of these tools and life was a struggle.

 The visual aids make class more fun and interesting for both the student and me.
 The computers I recommended are small, lightweight, and easy to pack into any of the bags I listed.